|

 "pumpkin

-bank".
 You can collect a lot of change over the course of a year and throwing it into a

 jack-o-lantern reminds us of what we are saving for.
 If you collect the amount of change

 that we do, you may have to empty it a few times.
-Just remember to save it for Halloween!
+Just remember to save it for Halloween.

 We average well over a hundred dollars ever year!